MaxRei-dev/node-red-contrib-feiertage-austria/README.md

 2 | date (yyyy-mm-dd)

 ### Own Holidays
 You can chose up to 10 own dates.
 Select the **day** in the first dropdown-menu and the **month** in the second.
 Chose a name for your holiday and type it into the input field.
 Don't forget to hit the checkbox to enable your own holiday.
+Pay attention: The node does NOT validate your own dates.
+So if you set the 30 febrary or the 31 april as date you wont't get an error message.

 ![own_holiday_example](https://github.com/MariusLang/node-red-contrib-feiertage/blob/master/img/own_holiday_example.PNG)